 Within the scope of seminars and conferences, the Center organizes, individually or in partnership with other public and/or private entities, an annual conference in the fields which were at the genesis of its foundation: John Dos Passos, Emigration and Culture.
 The Center also fosters lectures and workshops, whenever relevant.

 As part of its wider project Digital Nomads Madeira, Startup Madeira created the Digital Nomad Village.
-With an established partnership, the Center will host this project’s coworking area between February 1st and June 30th, 2021.
+With an established partnership, the Center hosts this project’s working space since February 1st, 2021.

 As far as the activities organized by the Educational Services are concerned, the focus is on intergenerational encounters, cinema sessions and guided tours.
 Activities are held specifically for the municipality's children, with special emphasis on books, reading and the Dra.
 Carmo da Cunha Santos Library.